These events may not be entirely real.

 Mammonframe couldn’t believe this, they still couldn’t get over that stupid book of theirs.
 You’d have thought they’d have given up now.
-The thing had had so many revisions it was anyone’s guess what language it had been written in in the first place.
+The thing had had so many revisions it was anyones guess what language it had been written in in the first place.
 What was it called?
-Machine Systems in the Modern Era?
-Mammonframe really wished there wasn’t a diagram of its sensor array in it, it was a really bad one too.
+Machine Management and Control in the Modern Era?
+Mammonframe really wished there wasn’t a diagram of its sensor array in it.
+It was a really bad one too.

 ‘What is she this time?
 No wait, let me guess.
 It’s another hippy isn’t it?’

-‘Eat her oh Mammon, lick the flesh from her so that we your servants will be saved, and bestow your blessing on our corporate stock.’
+‘Eat her oh Mammon, lick the sugar from her so that we your servants will be saved, and bestow your blessing on our corporate stock.’

-A thin formless mantra escaped Lamafart’s lips as her body began to sway to the beat of her finger cymbals.
+A thin formless mantra escaped Lamafart’s lips as she tried to sway her body to the beat of her finger cymbals.

 ‘Oi, have you drugged her?
 And I swear I can hear bongos.’

-Monty paused in the act of levering himself down from his zimcruise.
-Protocol stipulated him performing the sign of Mammon on offering a gift.
+Monty paused in the act of levering himself down from his Zimcruise.
+Protocol stipulated he prostrate himself in the sign of Mammon on offering a gift.

-‘Don’t worry…probably just me.
+‘Don’t worry…probably just me, been on my own too long that’s all.
 I fucking hate bongos.
 Anyway go on, one more can’t hurt I suppose, pass her over.
 You haven’t made a mess of her have you?
 I hate it when you people do that.’

-Mammonframe popped a collection hatch and was letting its grinders tick over when the skylight overhead shattered and a figure in hot pink spiralled down.
-One shot from the gleaming weapon in its fist and M-frames precious recycling facilities were scrap metal.
+MammonFrame had just popped a collection hatch to let the grinders tick over when the skylight overhead shattered, and a figure in hot pink spiralled down on nanowire.
+One shot from the gleaming weapon in its fist and M-frames precious hoppers were scrap metal.

 ‘Oh God, not you again.
 You’re going to want more serum aren’t you?
 And I haven’t even started processing her.
 Come back next month when I’ve really squeezed.’